gael37/Bootcamp-Project2-CocktailMixer/README.md

 I worked on the random cocktail page following these steps:

-–I used a useEffect function that retrieves the data from the API endpoint and stores it in the state.
+– I used a useEffect function that retrieves the data from the API endpoint and stores it in the state.
 That useEffect function has a dependency of an empty array as second argument, so it runs as the page loads:
 ![image](https://user-images.githubusercontent.com/113553373/213498868-e8450a39-de1f-4888-85e4-a2517953693c.png)

--The endpoint directly provides a random cocktail data as an object containing an array.
+- The endpoint directly provides a random cocktail data as an object containing an array.
 So I initialised the object drink to null:
 ![image](https://user-images.githubusercontent.com/113553373/213498906-df1fc8d6-404b-4a82-8650-09092059f372.png)

--My functional component returns a card (with a title, an image and some text).
+- My functional component returns a card (with a title, an image and some text).
 The key ‘drinks’ contains all the descriptive information, stored as an array of items) so I used a map array method through drink.drinks and destructured the keys that I needed:
 ![image](https://user-images.githubusercontent.com/113553373/213500050-81ef7599-5349-4e53-957f-fd5bc25ebcb4.png)

--I added a Link button generating another random drink.
+- I added a Link button generating another random drink.
 To do so, I attached an event listener (click) to this button, triggering a callback function which simply makes a new get request to the same endpoint and sets the data to the drink object state.:
 ![image](https://user-images.githubusercontent.com/113553373/213499076-db9cc2c2-ccde-4646-a7fd-d9e839a38fb0.png)
 ![image](https://user-images.githubusercontent.com/113553373/213499161-13313401-3c33-4b02-9b66-f6221ab44f19.png)